Tax Reform and Higher Education in 2025

 Colleges and universities, early leaders in promoting green infrastructure, have long been committed to helping build sustainable communities.
 The Inflation Reduction Act included an array of tax credits that help institutions advance their campus climate initiatives and investments, as well as join global efforts to combat climate change.

-House Budget Committee Policies Under Review (with 10-year savings)
+House Ways and Means Committee Tax Proposal (with 10-year savings)

-Repeal Green Energy Tax Credits ($796 billion): The Inflation Reduction Act established Elective pay energy tax credits (also known as “direct pay”) that benefit tax-exempt organizations like colleges and universities for investing in an array of renewable energy technology projects, including solar, wind, geothermal, energy storage, infrastructure upgrades, and electric vehicles.
-This proposal would repeal these credits.
+Modify and/or Repeal Green Energy Tax Credits ($500 billion): The Inflation Reduction Act (IRA) established Elective pay energy tax credits (also known as “direct pay”) that benefit tax-exempt organizations like colleges and universities for investing in an array of renewable energy technology projects, including solar, wind, geothermal, energy storage, infrastructure upgrades, and electric vehicles.
+Ways and Means has proposed to repeal and/or modify an array of clean energy tax provisions in the IRA.

 Higher Ed Climate Action Plan